-The Authority charges a minimal fee during the bidding process for copies of the design plans and specifications as specified in the construction project advertisements.
-Rental revenue is received under month-to-month lease occupancy agreements.
+Rental property income is received under month-to-month lease occupancy agreements.
 Acquisitions of various properties for the construction of school facilities projects generate rental revenue prior to the relocation of the occupants.
-Fees and rental revenues are generally recognized when received.
+Rental property income is generally recognized when received.